ethcluj/Ethereum-for-Everyone-ETHCluj-2025-Book/en/08-security-auditing.md

 - Security is essential to Blockchain technology due to its FinTech nature
 - Blockchain Security as a field is still new and not fully standardized
-- Millions of dollars worth of assets are stolen each year due to smart contract vulnerabilities
 - Most vulnerabilities are known but not internalized by developers, leading to the need for multiple audits
 - Best practices will always reduce the chances of hacks
 - Smart Contract Auditing will exists as long as public Blockchain technology exists